philmard/solveme/README.md

 11. Navigate to http://localhost:3000/
 12. You can now browse our application :)

+[^1]: The code was originally hosted at "https://github.com/ntua/saas2024-49," a private repository belonging to the National Technical University of Athens.
+Our instructor verbally granted us permission to clone the repository and upload it to our personal accounts.

 This is how it should look like:
 ![image](https://github.com/ntua/saas2024-49/assets/147999065/09cf6ca8-a7f7-4389-b919-dd47298b35d3)

 ![image](https://github.com/ntua/saas2024-49/assets/147999065/b8690d9d-3753-4701-ba66-0fa2d4e94b01)

 ![image](https://github.com/ntua/saas2024-49/assets/147999065/700472b3-905a-4af5-9693-7df3ac9bae17)